 Now is the time to get involved.
 Please sign up for project updates via email. (* required)

-NHHS rail service will consist of both expanded Amtrak service and new regional trains operated by Connecticut DOT.
 In all, some 25 daily trains in each direction are planned by 2030.
 In addition, a new shuttle bus connection is planned at the Windsor Locks station to provide direct service to Bradley International Airport.
-Trains will also operate faster than under current schedules.
-For example, travel between Hartford and New York Penn Station currently takes about two hours and 45 minutes.
+Trains will also operate more frequently and faster than under current schedules.
+For example, travel between Hartford and New York Penn Station currently takes about two hours and forty-five minutes.
 In the future, it will take less than two hours and ten minutes.